metacpan/metacpan-cpan-extracted/distros/R/RxPerl/README.md

 ## PROMISE FUNCTIONS

-These functions return a promise, and require the exitence of a user-selectable promise library.
-They are borrowed from rxjs 7, and remain EXPERIMENTAL until rxjs 7 is finalized.
+These functions return a promise or a future, and require the existence of a user-selectable promise library which is automatically loaded in runtime.
+The functions are borrowed from rxjs 7, and remain experimental until rxjs 7 is finalized.

+You can optionally set the type of promises returned by these functions with the `RxPerl::AnyEvent->set_promise_class($promise_class)` class method, unless you're using [RxPerl::AnyEvent](https://metacpan.org/pod/RxPerl%3A%3AAnyEvent), in which case it's mandatory.

+By default the functions return a [Mojo::Promise](https://metacpan.org/pod/Mojo%3A%3APromise) object (when using with [RxPerl::Mojo](https://metacpan.org/pod/RxPerl%3A%3AMojo)), or a [Future](https://metacpan.org/pod/Future) object (when using with [RxPerl::IOAsync](https://metacpan.org/pod/RxPerl%3A%3AIOAsync)).

 - first\_value\_from